 Accredited Social Work Programs in Louisiana

 Social work schools in Louisiana offer accessible degrees at all levels and specializations in fields that include rural health, child welfare, gerontology, and substance abuse.
 Colleges and universities in the Bayou State also offer some of the lowest tuition rates in the U.S. College Board reports that, in the 2017-2018 academic year, students who attended public universities paid an annual tuition of $9,000, while those enrolled at private institutions paid approximately $23,000.

 Affordable education, expanding job prospects in the field, and low living costs combine to make Louisiana an appealing place to study and work.
 According to PayScale the cost of living in Louisiana ranks below the national average, even in urban centers like New Orleans.
-To find more information, consult the directory of accredited social work programs below.

 What Can You Do With a Social Work Degree?

 By earning a Louisiana social work license, graduates gain access to growing careers at settings like community health organizations, hospitals, government agencies, and schools.
 Because social workers dedicate themselves to helping diverse groups of people they must possess sensitivity and empathy, often dealing with individuals in fraught situations that require thoughtful communication.
 Although workers can obtain a limited number of social work positions (e.g., case assistants and community health workers) with an associate degree, most social workers go on to earn their bachelor's and master's degrees, the latter representing a core requirement for state clinical social work licensure.

 - Rehabilitation Social Worker: These specialists assess client conditions, including any physical limitations, and help them live independently.
 Many work the elderly in nursing or residential care facilities.
 Because rehabilitation social workers generally provide clinical services, they must possess a master's degree and proper state licensure.
 The Commission on Rehabilitation Counselor Certification also offers voluntary certificates.